Help, FAQ & About VeloBase.com

 Step 1Select the Category, Brand, Model (optional), and Group (optional)

 Step 2Review the List of Components displayed.
-If the component you are adding is the same or similar to one listed click the link to that component otherwise click 'Next'
+If the component you are adding is the same or similar to one listed click the link to that component to determine if it is the same or if you can add a Variation from that item, otherwise click 'Next'

 Step 2bIf you selected a similar listing in step 2, click the 'Add Variation' link at the top of the listing to proceed.

-Step 3Fill in Detailed Information for the Listing.
-Edit the Listing Name field as needed if the auto-generated one is not fitting.
+Step 3Fill in Detailed Information for the new Component.
+The more information you are able to fill in the more useful the listing will be for visitors to the website.
+Edit the Listing Name field as needed if the auto-generated one is not fitting or too generic.
 You can use the 'Additional Information' text area to include any other information not covered by the individual attribute fields.

 Notes & Tips